Alex Vellieux's first Wayzata hat trick couldn't have come at a better time.

 Southwest Christian's defense held Esko at bay in the final minute.

-Southwest Christian has averaged 4.84 goals per game, with four goal scorers — Johnson, Isabella Travis, Aubrey Burkhart and Gisella Harder — in the double digits, but Esko's defense quickly stepped to loose balls and effectively disrupted the Southwest Christian buildup for most of the game.
+Southwest Christian has averaged 4.84 goals per game, with four goal scorers — Johnson, Isabella Travis, Aubrey Burkhart and Gisella Harder — in double digits, but Esko's defense quickly stepped to loose balls and effectively disrupted the Southwest Christian buildup for most of the game.

-"Our defensive line has worked so hard outside of practice," Esko head coach Sharon Lahti said.
+"Our defensive line has worked so hard outside of practice," Esko coach Sharon Lahti said.
 "Strength and speed training allows them to be so much more physical than they have been over the years."

-Southwest Christian head coach Mark Anderson said the Stars made adjustments to connect more passes and not force every ball forward in the second half.
+Southwest Christian coach Mark Anderson said the Stars made adjustments to connect more passes and not force every ball forward in the second half.

 Both teams are recent state tournament debutants, with Esko making trips in 2022 and 2023 and Southwest Christian finishing fourth in its first state appearance last year.